kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-4.md

 }
 ```

-::: info Read Model is not Required for Time Traveling
+::: info Pre-computed Read Model is not Required for Time Traveling
 Notice how the read model is once again denormalized with all sales figure precalculated ahead of time.
 This is done to increase performance and load time when the sales report is rendered.

-However, time travelling does not required a denormalized read model and you can choose few other ways to implement it.
+However, time travelling does not required a read model that is pre-generated and saved to disk and you can choose few other ways to implement it.
 For example:
 - Provide a more normalized read model that say, only contains the events through out the month
-- Instead of providing a read model that is saved to disk, supply an sales report API instead that will construct the report on demand
+- Instead of providing a read model that is pre-computed, supply an API instead that will construct the read model on-demand

 Which approach you choose depends on your requirements and what you and your team are comfortable with.
 :::